rescript-lang/bucklescript.github.io/docs/what-why.md

 <!-- TODO: playground link -->

-A `Hello world` BuckleScript program generates **20 bytes** JS code instead of **50K bytes**.
+A `Hello world` BuckleScript program generates **20 bytes** JS code.
 Additionally, the standard library pieces you require in are only include when needed.

 ### Preservation of Code Structure